alexalcon/cpp_how_to_program_11ed_deitel_exercises/ch05/INSIGHTS_ON_CHAPTER_SOLUTIONS.md

 ## Abstract

-This document presents a collection of technical insights, implementation notes, and design considerations derived from the solutions to selected exercises from [**_C++ How to Program: An Objects-Natural Approach, 11/e_**](https://deitel.com/), for this chapter.
-Each section corresponds to a specific chapter exercise and highlights the reasoning, algorithmic choices, and language features employed during problem solving.
-The purpose of this file is to consolidate key observations that strengthen understanding of core C++ concepts, the technical and formal theory implemented in each solution, promote clean and efficient coding practices, and serve as a quick reference for future review and continuous improvement.
+This document presents a collection of technical insights, implementation notes, and design considerations derived from the solutions to selected exercises from [**_C++ How to Program: An Objects-Natural Approach, 11/e_**](https://deitel.com/c-plus-plus-how-to-program-an-objects-natural-approach-11-e/), for this chapter (chapter 5).
+Each section corresponds to a specific chapter exercise and highlights the inductive and/or deductive logic reasoning, algorithmic choices, and language features employed during problem solving.
+The purpose of this file is to consolidate key observations that strengthen understanding of core C++ concepts, the technical and formal theory implemented in each solution, promote clean and efficient coding practices (in both contexts, technical topics and framing clear documentation), and serve as a quick reference for future review and continuous improvement.

 ---